Lead generation is arguably the essential part of sales. Without leads, you can’t create any new business or sales.

 And sometimes, it’s even outside LinkedIn altogether.

-The three main campaigns we’ll be covering are:
+The four main campaigns we’ll be covering are:

 - LinkedIn Open InMail campaigns